dotnet/msbuild/documentation/project-docs/SDK-PR-guide.md

 Typically, previews for each major release start in February of each year.
 For each preview, we will snap a new branch off of main approximately midway through the prior month.

 During .NET 7, for example, the preview branches were created around the 21st of each month prior, with the later previews forking earlier to provide more time for stabilization and codeflow.
 The `main` branch's major version will be set to match the next year's major release in August.
 (For example, the switch from `.NET 7` to `.NET 8` occurred in August of 2022, while .NET 8 was set for release in 2023.)
 Warning: This process can take a bit for those waiting to develop features for the next major release.
+In prior releases it has taken 1-3 months before the new branch could be fully used to target the new .NET Runtime version.

 ### Minor releases
 The .NET SDK has quarterly minor releases that align with Visual Studio releases.
-For example, two different quarterly releases in the same schedule would be: `7.0.100` vs `7.0.200`.
+For example, two different quarterly releases in the same schedule would be: `7.0.200` vs `7.0.300`.
 These SDK releases are open to all bug fixes and some features work as well.
 These quarterly releases should avoid breaking changes if at all possible.
 Breaking changes instead should be included in the major releases and be tied to customer `TargetFramework` updates when possible.
 We do this to limit the pain of breaking changes, as customers need to take action (upgrading the `TargetFramework`) before they are broken.

 Minor releases lock down after preview 3 for each release.
 Preview 3 is typically 1 month prior to GA and locks down by the end of the month before the preview release.